Best Voice AI Models in May 2026: STT, TTS, and Voice Agent Stack

 The story of voice AI in May 2026

 On the STT side, Deepgram Nova-3 ships sub-300ms streaming latency at 6.84% WER.
-AssemblyAI Universal-2 ships streaming with bundled speech intelligence (summarization, entity extraction, sentiment) at a lower base price.
-ElevenLabs Scribe hits 3.5% WER with diarization for accent and education use cases.
+AssemblyAI Universal-2 ships streaming with bundled speech intelligence (summarization, entity extraction, sentiment).
+On AssemblyAI’s own benchmark Universal-2 reports 6.88% WER on cleaner segments and 14.5% on the harder streaming mix, so the right comparison depends on your audio profile.
+ElevenLabs Scribe v2 reports 5% or lower WER on excellent-accuracy languages with diarization for accent and education use cases.
 Google Cloud Chirp leads batch accuracy at 11.6% WER across 125 languages.
 Whisper Large V3 remains the open-source default at 7.4% WER average.
 The differentiation is now along three axes: streaming latency, intelligence on top of transcript, and language coverage.

 On the TTS side, Cartesia Sonic Turbo ships 40ms time-to-first-audio.
 That number is the structural fact about voice agents in May 2026.
 Hitting round-trip turn latency under 500ms requires the lowest-latency TTS (Cartesia Sonic Turbo).
 ElevenLabs v3 leads quality and cloning.
 Hume Octave leads emotion.
 OpenAI gpt-4o-mini-tts (instructable) and gpt-realtime (speech-to-speech) leads instructable voice character.
 PlayHT leads conversational long-form.
 The picks split cleanly by axis.

-On the orchestration side, Vapi handles 62 million calls per month at 99.99% uptime.
+On the orchestration side, Vapi has processed 300M+ cumulative calls at 99.9% uptime (99.99% on enterprise) with sub-500ms average latency.
 Retell AI sits at 620ms measured end-to-end with HIPAA included.
 ElevenLabs Conversational, Deepgram Voice Agent, and Bland AI each carve a vertical.
 The platforms ship in days what custom builds ship in quarters.

 Best speech-to-text (STT) models in May 2026